ezell38/Hello_CircuitPython/README.md

 ### Description & Code
 Description goes here

 The assignment was to make the light flash back and forth between two colors.
+I used the while true function and dot fill to tell the metro board the color that correlates with the distance.

 Here's how you make code look like code: